venth/aws-adfs/README.md

 * [KyleJamesWalker](https://github.com/KyleJamesWalker) for: Change default profile to default
 * [kwhitlock](https://github.com/kwhitlock) for: Feature/read username and password from file
 * [avoidik](https://github.com/avoidik) for: Workaround of Symantec VIP obfuscated form
+* [leonardo-test](https://github.com/leonardo-test) for fix: The --env flag is not being called and therefore using the env parameter will not work.